Obvious Stunt Double

 - Krusty and Sideshow Mel have very obvious doubles for an ice dancing routine they do.

-- In the Tiny Toon Adventures episode, "The Return of Batduck", Plucky becomes the stunt double for Michael Keaton when Batman Returns is filmed.
+- In the episode "The Return of Batduck", Plucky becomes the stunt double for Michael Keaton when Batman Returns is filmed.
 He's even referred to as the "Stunt Duck" by the Director.

 - In The Fairly Oddparents episode, "Lights, Camera, Adam!", Timmy becomes the stunt Cleft for The Crimson Chin Movie.
 The Main difference between him and the main Actor playing Cleft is that the main Actor playing Cleft is a much taller teenager and Timmy is a short 10-year-old.